mriscoc/extrasyn/readme.txt

 This package contains about many highlighters for SynEdit, such as ruby, haskel, eiffel, fortran, modula 3, CA-Clipper, prolog, cobol, gnuplot, etc.

-This work is forked from the original work at: https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/18248.
+This work is a fork of the original work at: https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/18248.

 There is a runtime and designtime package: compile the runtime package